organix/uFork/ufork-wasm/lib/requestors/README.md

     reason -> cancel

-The 'callback' actor receives a pair when the request completes (which could be never).
-The value of the tail indicates success or failure.
+The 'callback' actor is sent a "result" when the request completes (which could be never).
+The result is a pair whose tail indicates success or failure.

-On success, the tail of the pair is falsy and the head of the pair is the resulting value.
+On success, the result's tail is falsey and its head is the output value.

     (value) -> callback

-On failure, the tail is the reason and must be truthy.
+On failure, the result's tail is the reason and must not be falsey.
 The head is #?.

     (#? . reason) -> callback